U.S. proposes awarding new direct China flight to American Airlines

-WASHINGTON The U.S. Transportation Department on Monday said it was proposing to award American Airlines Group Inc (AAL.O) a new daily scheduled nonstop flight between Los Angeles and Beijing.
+WASHINGTON (Reuters) - The U.S. Transportation Department on Monday said it was proposing to award American Airlines Group Inc (AAL.O) a new daily scheduled nonstop flight between Los Angeles and Beijing.

 The Obama administration has been considering rival applications from American and Delta Air Lines Inc (DAL.N) to operate the flight.